natgo/wt-wiki-scraper/wikitext-transpiled/ground/Khalid.md

 * High gun depression for the main cannon
 * Access to a panoramic periscope for commander with override capabilities
 * The hull and cast turret's shape can sometimes bounce off incoming shots
+* Good APFSDS round with high penetration

 '''Cons:'''

 * Lacks any form of composite armour to negate HEAT shells
 * Relatively obsolete protection at its BR
 * Fixed 8x gunsight that could be a problem at long-range engagements
-* No APFSDS shot for its main cannon
 * Rather large size at its tier
 * Relatively slow gun traverse speed